Home > Analyses > Technology > Dell Technologies Inc.

 Score analysis

-The radar chart below presents Dell Technologies Inc.’s key financial scores across valuation, profitability, and leverage metrics:
+The following radar chart presents a comprehensive view of Dell Technologies Inc.’s key financial scores:

-Dell shows a moderate discounted cash flow score of 3 and a favorable return on assets score of 4.
-However, its return on equity, debt-to-equity, price-to-earnings, and price-to-book scores are very unfavorable, indicating challenges in profitability and valuation metrics.
+Dell shows a mixed profile with a moderate discounted cash flow and price-to-earnings scores.
+However, its return on equity, debt-to-equity, and price-to-book scores are very unfavorable, offset by a favorable return on assets score.

 Analysis of the company’s bankruptcy risk

-Dell’s Altman Z-Score places it in the grey zone, signaling a moderate risk of bankruptcy and financial distress:
+Dell’s Altman Z-Score places it in the grey zone, indicating a moderate risk of bankruptcy in the near term:

 Is the company in good financial health?

-The Piotroski Score diagram reflects Dell’s financial strength based on profitability, leverage, liquidity, and efficiency criteria:
+The Piotroski Score diagram illustrates Dell’s financial strength based on nine criteria:

 Competitive Landscape & Sector Positioning

-This section analyzes Dell Technologies Inc.’s strategic positioning, revenue breakdown, and competitive dynamics within the technology sector.
-It explores key products, segment contributions, and main competitors shaping Dell’s market environment.
-I will assess whether Dell holds a sustainable competitive advantage over its peers.
+This section analyzes Dell Technologies Inc.’s strategic positioning, revenue streams, key products, and main competitors.
+I will assess whether Dell holds a competitive advantage within the technology sector.

 Strategic Positioning

-Dell Technologies Inc. maintains a diversified product portfolio spanning client solutions, infrastructure, and cloud services via VMware.
-Geographically, it balances revenue between the US (51B in 2025) and Non-US markets (45B in 2025), reflecting broad global exposure and sectoral breadth within IT hardware and services.
+Dell Technologies Inc. maintains a diversified product portfolio across IT infrastructure, client solutions, and VMware cloud services.
+Geographically, it balances revenue between the US (63B in 2026) and international markets (50B).
+This mix drives resilience amid sector fluctuations.

 Revenue by Segment